Disease/Disorder

 TMD can be caused by:

-• Psycho-physiologic factors (stress, tension, depression, habitual clenching, grinding of the teeth or fingernail biting)
+- Psycho-physiologic factors (stress, tension, anxiety, depression, habitual clenching, grinding of the teeth or fingernail biting)

 Epidemiology including risk factors and primary prevention

-Symptoms of TMD are common in all age groups.1 Incidence of TMD increases with age, with a peak incidence of 4.5% within the 35-44 year old age range.1 TMDs are significantly more common in females than in males, with population-based studies indicating that females are at approximately twice the risk of experiencing a TMD as males.2 Age has also been shown to be a factor in the incidence of TMDs, with peak prevalence occurring in women in the 35–44 age group.3 The association of race/ethnicity with TMDs is currently not well understood.4
+Symptoms of TMD are common in all age groups.1 Incidence of TMD increases with age, with a peak incidence of 4.5% within the 35-44 year old age range.1 TMDs are significantly more common in females than in males, with population-based studies indicating that females are at approximately twice the risk of experiencing TMD as males.2 Age has also been shown to be a factor in the incidence of TMDs, with prevalence as high as 31% in adults and 11% in children.3 The association of race/ethnicity with TMDs is currently not well understood.4

 Patho-anatomy/physiology

-The temporal mandibular joint (TMJ) is a synovial articulation between the condyle of the mandible and the squamous portion of the temporal bone.
+The temporal mandibular joint (TMJ) is a synovial articulation between the condyle of the mandible and the glenoid fossa of the temporal bone.
 Innervation is supplied by the branches of the mandibular nerve (auriculotemporal and posterior temporal nerves).
 Vascular supply to the TMJ is primarily supplied by the superficial temporal and maxillary branches of the external carotid, with other smaller contributing branches.

-The cause and underlying pathophysiology of TMD has evolved over the years and is thought to be a complex disorder related to multiple factors that are similar to other forms of chronic pain syndromes which are complicated further by the biopsychosocial aspects of an illness.1 Although the exact pathophysiology remains unclear, causes can include genetic factors and the presence of pro- and anti-inflammatory cytokines.5
+The cause and underlying pathophysiology of TMD has evolved over the years and is thought to be a complex disorder related to multiple factors that are similar to other forms of chronic pain syndromes which are complicated further by the biopsychosocial aspects of illness.1,5, 6 Although the exact pathophysiology remains unclear, causes can include genetic factors and the presence of pro- and anti-inflammatory cytokines.7

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)